-In the publication released in May 2024, processing times for cases eligible under the Special Rules for Terminal Illness were included.
-This information is not included in the current publication as it is being published on an annual basis for financial years due to the small numbers.
+This publication includes processing times for applications processed under the Special Rules for Terminal Illness covering up to the end of the financial year 2024-2025.
+The next update will be published in May 2026, as these figures are published on an annual basis for financial years due to the small numbers.